guydunton/guydunton.github.io/_projects/cubix.md

 layout: default
 title: Cubix
 permalink: /projects/cubix/
-excerpt: An interactive art piece, displaying my course logo
+excerpt: An interactive art piece, displaying my course logo.
+Built using C# & The XNA framework.
+Makes use of deferred shading to display hundreds of point lights
 order: 2
 ---